ci: remove commit count limit from test-each-commit and fail fast #34383

 Fix

-Note: this PR has gone through a few other versions, the latest one just extends the existing job.
+Note: this PR has gone through a few iterations, the latest one just extends the existing job.

 2. DrahtBot added the label Tests on Jan 22, 2026